 CONSIDER TANKLESS AN INVESTMENT

-The upfront investment is going to be higher for a tankless system but will pay off in the long run.
+The upfront investment is going to be higher for a tankless water heaters system but will pay off in the long run.
 A reasonable life expectancy for a traditional tank-style heater is 7 to 10 years.
 A tankless system will last 20 years or longer.
 You should get a return on your upfront investment in about six years because of the energy savings.
 Here are a few other advantages to going tankless:

 - Convenient size: A tankless heater is about the size of an average suitcase.
 It is usually hung on a wall and doesn’t take up any floor space.